shawnohare/hugo-tufte/README.md

   optional named parameters `pre`, `cite`, `post`.
 These parameters are make no styling assumptions, so spacing is important.
 A more compactly styled epigraph will be used if the `type` parameter is set to `compact`.
-  (This just wraps the content in a paragraph tag.)
   - Example:
   ```html
   {{% epigraph pre="Author Writer, " cite="Math is Fun" %}}